Key takeaways

 Investors typically use reinsurance as a complement to stocks and bonds, sizing it thoughtfully to add another income stream with different drivers than corporate earnings or interest rate shifts.

-You can gain exposure through several vehicle types—hedge funds, interval funds, or mutual funds—each offering a different tradeoff between liquidity and commitment length.
+You can gain exposure through several vehicle types – hedge funds, interval funds, mutual funds or exchange traded funds – each offering a different tradeoff between return potential and liquidity.

 In practice, you align the structure (and its liquidity) with your goals and constraints, then evaluate the specific event exposures you are underwriting so the premium potential compensates you for the risks you assume.